ringcentral/ringcentral-api-docs/docs/team-messaging/adaptive-cards/actions.md

 # Handling interactivity in Adaptive Cards

+## Supported actions

+In addition to supporting the full array of display elements that aid in the rendering and presentation of a card, RingCentral currently supports the following actions:

+* Action.OpenUrl - when invoked, RingCentral will open the designated URL in an external web browser
+* Action.ShowCard - when invoked, RingCentral will display the designated Adaptive Card
+* Action.Submit - when invoked, RingCentral will collect the data entered into affiliated input elements and transmit them to the client
+* Action.ToggleVisbility - when invoked, RingCentral will show and/or hide designated target elements

 ## Common action parameters

 When defining the actions associated with a card, each action defined will contain the following parameters.
 Then depending upon the action, additional parameters as described below.